JohnCode1/HomeLab/Guide/NextCloud/README.md

    * Copy the default login credentials and log in to Nextcloud.

    * Go to "Accounts" to change your display name, password, and email.

+   * Go to Admin Settings and check for issues